 In order to stand out, every piece included in your B2B video marketing strategy should make a distinctive visual statement.
 And this is what the art direction is for: following an art guideline to achieve a well-balanced color scheme and a unique design that reflects your brand’s voice.

 In this part of the process, video production agencies start developing the visual style, color palette, and general visual tone.
 Combining your video’s idea or concept with all the information they’ve gathered about your brand, product, and identity.

 This step is all about the message you want to deliver to your audience.
 Turning that initial concept into an engaging and memorable script.

-Whether you need to write the whole piece or you want an agency to take care of that, keep in mind that any successful marketing video always has a clear and easy-to-digest script.
+Whether you need to write the whole piece or you want an agency to take care of that, keep in mind that any successful marketing video strategy always includes pieces built around a clear and easy-to-digest script.
 So, make sure it’s written in a conversational tone, with simple and understandable vocabulary.